ldooley-penn/hw00-intro-base/README.md

 "Step Size" parameter for ray marching.
 The camera is still able to be rotated, but I fixed the camera position in the shader itself.

+You can edit noise parameters yourself as well via the "Initial Noise Scale", "Noise Persistence" and "Noise Lacunarity" sliders.

 ## Cloud Rendering Implementation Details
 ### Raymarching setup
 To render clouds with raymarching, I first used the Square class